Movies

 In the following year Sputnik I is the first artificial satellite of the Earth.
 Less advanced than the nice Robby it only says "beep beep beep".
 Meanwhile the real Robby receives a huge popular success and it will then be reused in many science fiction movies.

 Robby is a complex machine for its time : talking, walking, reaching out and flashing with all its lights.
 It is activated incognito by a small man hidden inside.
 The rubber hands and the dome have not survived the test of time and were changed in the early 1980s by a careful collector.
-Accompanied by its Jeep, remote control console and some spare equipment, it will be sold in New York on November 21 by Bonhams in association with Turner Classic Movies, lot 1070.
+Accompanied by its Jeep, remote control console and some spare equipment, it was sold for $ 5.4M by Bonhams in association with Turner Classic Movies on November 21, 2017, lot 1070.

 Other robots aroused also later the fervor of the public.
 R2-D2, shaped like a more modern 1 m high electronic equipment mounted on small wheels, has been continuously modified from 1977 for the needs of the Star Wars series.
 It was sold for $ 2.75M by Profiles in History on June 28, 2017.